-Civil Engineering Personal Statement (Postgraduate)
+Postgraduate Civil Engineering Personal Statement

-Civil Engineering has the power to influence the world around us and better the lives of others.
+Civil engineering has the power to influence the world around us and better the lives of others.
 I am interested in engineering due to its creativity to find innovative solutions, as well as the practical skills to implement the designs into a reality.
 The ever-changing field plays a vital part in modern life, with vast progressions owing to technological advancements.

 The global changes regarding climate change and population expansion require fresh ideas and social understanding, with consideration for the environment, which I believe that I can contribute towards.

-My fascination in studying Civil Engineering stems from my love for Geography, which has given me contextual knowledge on the impacts of our changing world.
+My fascination in studying civil engineering stems from my love for geography, which has given me contextual knowledge on the impacts of our changing world.

-My main interest is in the coastal and water elements of Civil Engineering and how they can combat the rising issues in coastal regions, with the potential to reduce flooding and social damage.
-Studying Geography has taught me the importance of sustainability and its incorporation into design and building.
+My main interest is in the coastal and water elements of civil engineering and how they can combat the rising issues in coastal regions, with the potential to reduce flooding and social damage.
+Studying geography has taught me the importance of sustainability and its incorporation into design and building.

 I completed a geography NEA exploring 'Are the Coastal Defences in Tenby Sustainable for the Future?'
 Doing fieldwork on the cliff stability and the hard and soft engineering in place allowed me to be hands on, collecting data to support my decisions.
 I chose to investigate sustainability so that I could analyse the environmental, social and economic impacts of engineering structures on their location.

 Science has also always been a strong interest of mine, and through my A-level studies I have found a greater appreciation for mathematics and physics due to the theoretical context they provide.

 However, I find real interest in the manipulation of equations to work in a practical situation with the immeasurable parameters that humans can provide.
 For this reason, engineering truly appeals to me as I would have challenging opportunities to use my skills of design, manufacture and mathematics.